Helix Biotech - Corporate Headquarters

 Foundation

-Helix Genetics founded in New Singapore as a genetic screening company.
+Helix Genetics founded in The Silicon Corridor as a genetic screening company, offering wealthy clients embryo optimization and hereditary disease prevention.

 2120